 The two main aspects of this system are Triggers, and Relays:

 - Triggers – Volumes that detect collisions.
-Defines what can interact with it and how that interaction is handled.
+Defines what can interact with it and conditions for a valid activation.
 When a valid activation is determined, all child relays are told to fire

-- Relays – Objects that contain the logic for a specific task.
+- Relays – Objects that perform a specific task.
 Relays are used to spawn enemies, move objects, or change stats during gameplay.
 For the sake of ultimate utility there is also a ‘Special’ relay that allows designers to execute any custom script when fired

 - Requires at least 2 enemies touching it at the same time for 3 seconds to activate